blbadger/blbadger.github.io/logistic-map.md

 In the real world, no measurement is perfect but is merely an estimation: the gravitational constant is not 9.8 meters per second squared but simply close to this value.
 Necessarily imperfect measurements mean that not only would one have to take infinitely long to predict something at arbitrarily (infinitely) far in the future, but beyond a certain point the predictions will be inaccurate.

 This was first shown in Lorenz's [pioneering work](https://journals.ametsoc.org/view/journals/atsc/20/2/1520-0469_1963_020_0130_dnf_2_0_co_2.xml?tab_body=pdf) mentioned above, in which a deterministic model of air convection was observed to exhibit unpredictable behavior.
 A simplified proof for the idea that aperiodicity implies sensitivity to initial values, based on Lorenz's work, is found [here](https://blbadger.github.io/chaotic-sensitivity.html).

-Let's call locations where close-together points eventually diverge in time unstable points.
-Chaotic systems are unstable everywhere, meaning that any trajectory initially close to $x_n$ will in time diverge as $n \to \infty$.

-But such systems are not necessarily equally unstable everywhere, and the iterations at $r=3.68$ in the last section provide a graphical example of a certain value ($x_n \approx 0.74$) than others.
-This illustrates a feature of chaos that differs from its English usage: mathematical chaos is not completely disordered.
-A more descriptive word might be 'mysterious' because these systems are unpredictable, even if they are partially ordered or are bounded by spectacular patterns, as seen in the following section.

 ### Nonlinear maps are often fractals